can allergies cause sinus headaches

 Learning how to manage allergies might not end your sinus headaches or your migraines.
 But it might help make you feel more comfortable overall.

 A doctor may give you antihistamines or suggest decongestants to reduce allergy symptoms and sinus pressure.
-Allergy shots can also be useful.
+Immunotherapy allergy shots can also be useful.

 To manage allergies without meds, take simple steps such as the following:

-• Avoid going outside or opening windows on windy days or when pollen levels are high.
+• Avoid going outside or opening windows on windy days or when pollen counts are high.

 • Dust your home and clean your bedding.